fahd-abdulrazzaq/My-Terraform-Modules/Vpc & Subnets/README.md

  **8** Creates a NAT Gateway To Public Subnet

  **9** And Finally Launches An Ec2 Instance Which Serves as a Bastion Host Into Public Subnet

+ ### Future Commits May Include Multiple Private Instances And A Load Balancer

+Article :